Psychology in Everyday Life: The Psych Files show

 Psychology in Everyday Life: The Psych Files

 Summary: The Psych Files is a podcast for anyone interested in the topic of psychology and how ideas in this field apply to everyday life.
-Dr. Michael Britt brings you an upbeat, fun podcast of interest to everyone from psychology majors to those just interested in why people do what they do.
+Michael Britt brings you an upbeat, fun podcast of interest to everyone from psychology majors to those just interested in why people do what they do.

 Join Now to Subscribe to this Podcast